Emergency Online Safety Action Plan

 You are not responsible for someone else’s behaviour.

-People who target young people online rely on fear, shame, and silence.
 The moment you tell someone safe, their power begins to shrink.

-What Counts as a Serious Online Situation
+What Counts as a Serious Online Situation?

 Use this action plan if someone:

-Threatens to share your photos
+Threatens to share photos of you

-Asks for sexual content
+Pressures you for sexual content

-Threatens to contact your parents or school
+Threatens to contact your school or family

-Uses a deepfake of you
+Uses a deepfake involving you

-Steals your account
+Hacks your account

 Spreads harmful rumours

-Asks to meet you offline
+Tries to meet you offline

 Makes you feel scared, trapped, or unsafe